UniversalDependencies/docs/_pal/dep/ccomp.md

 ccomp(guft, pādixšāy)
 ~~~

 The complement clause usually follows the main verb, and a resumptive pronoun can appear in situ.
 As one can argue that the postverbal position of complement clauses is the regular position, it is not considered dislocated.
-Instead, the resumptive pronoun is annotated as `dislocated:res`.
+Instead, the resumptive pronoun is annotated as [dislocated:res]().
 Otherwise, there would basically be no `ccomp` relations in Middle Persian.

 - "The authorities of the religion also say this that the Foul Spirit wanted to mis-create these wolf species secretly."
 ~~~ sdparse